mackkv/mackkv.github.io/_pages/about.md

 .gif of kmeans algorithm converging to its final solution.
 The kmeans algorithm is a popularly used machine learning method.
 ![kmeans](files/kmeans_gif.gif)

 .gif of a GUI made with PyQt.
 Used for viewing data from a time-of-flight (ToF) camera.
 Receives data over tcp connection, displays in the GUI.
 Some useful controls for the ToF camera are present from the GUI.
-This project can be found here: https://github.com/mackkv/CaptureGUI
+This project can be found <a href="https://github.com/mackkv/CaptureGUI">here.</a>
 ![gui](files/gui_gif.gif)